|Join us on Facebook:

 We are no different -- we appreciate and need volunteers for a variety of operational and wildlife care needs.

-Wildlife Volunteer Stewards help more than 1,000 injured, sick and orphaned wild animals every year!
-They also help educate visitors and callers about living with urban wildlife.
+Wildlife Support Stewards help hundreds of injured, sick and orphaned wild animals every year!

-- A genuine interest and a sincere commitment (minimum three months for support stewards and 6 months for care stewards).
+- A genuine interest and a sincere commitment (minimum three months).

-- Must commit to one 4-hour shift per week.
+- Must commit to one 4-hour shift per week, the same day and time every week.

 - Have a current tetanus vaccination.

-- Attend orientation class and basic training class
+- Must attend the orientation and basic skills and training class (3-4 hours on a Saturday).

 Wildlife Support Stewards provide support services for injured and sick wildlife.
-Duties include assisting in baby animal nursary, cleaning, laundry, disinfecting and transport of patients.
+Duties include but are not limited to assisting in nursery feeding baby animals; cleaning in the hospital including wards, cages and enclosures; and sweeping, mopping and laundry.

-Stewards are required to choose a weekly four-hour shift (8am-noon, 1pm-5pm, 5pm-9pm from April to August and 9am-1pm, 1pm-5pm from September to March).
-We are open 7 days per week.
-In addition to the weekly shifts, stewards can assist with rescues, transporting animals to vets, the seal rescue/setting team, fundraisers & events, and education programs.
+Stewards are required to choose a weekly four-hour shift (8am-noon, 1pm-5pm, 5pm-9pm from April to August; and 9am-1pm, 1pm-5pm from September to March).
+We are open to receiving animals 7 days per week including holidays except Christmas.

 How to Get Started